-This information describes fibromyalgia (fie-bro-my-AL-juh), including the symptoms, diagnosis, and treatment of the disease.
+This information describes the symptoms, diagnosis, and treatment of fibromyalgia (fie-bro-my-AL-juh).

-The most common symptom of fibromyalgia is widespread, chronic body pain.
+The most common symptom of fibromyalgia is chronic pain in many areas of the body.
 The level of pain can vary, and can be described as:

-The symptoms of fibromyalgia can worsen over time.
+The pain can worsen over time.
 Early on, you may only feel discomfort in one area of your body.
 As time goes on, you may feel it in many areas.

 Many people with fibromyalgia also have:

 - Thought and mood disturbances, such as depression or anxiety

 There are no specific tests used to diagnose fibromyalgia.
 It is diagnosed when a person has had chronic pain in many areas of the body for at least 3 months with no joint or muscle inflammation (swelling).

 Your doctor will diagnose fibromyalgia based on your symptoms and a physical exam.
 He or she may also order blood work or x-ray exams to rule out other possibilities.Back to top

 - Your doctor can give you medication to treat the symptoms of fibromyalgia.
 This can help to decrease pain, allow you to sleep better, and improve your mood.

 - Physical therapy, such as a low-impact stretching exercise program, can help decrease your symptoms.
 Talk with your doctor about what exercises can help you.